RomanMayer7/cpp-AeroInvaders/README.md

-# CPPND: Capstone Aero InvadersGame Example
+# CPPND: Capstone "Aero Invaders" Game Example

  Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="aero-invaders-game.gif"/>

-#By RomanMayer7
+# By RomanMayer7

 https://github.com/RomanMayer7

 In this project, i am building C++ application , following the principles i have learned throughout this Nanodegree Program.